 14. Eat a Healthy Snack

 Keep your mouth occupied and you’re less likely to use.
-I know it seems simplistic to say that celery, apples, or salad can help you stay clean, but I’ve seen many addicts use this trick to get through cravings.
+I know it seems simplistic to say that celery, apples, or salad can help you stay clean, but I’ve seen many addicts use this trick to get through cravings during recovery.

 No matter what you try, drug cravings will strike.
 How you handle them determines if you achieve sobriety or not.
 So, which of these 14 tips will you try today?